granantuin/airport_ml/README.md

 ### Notebooks

-There are two kinds of files.
-Files to train and save algorithms for each meteorological variable and files associated to LLM in orther to forecast the whole METAR report.
+This repository includes two types of notebooks: those for training and saving algorithms for individual meteorological variables, and those associated with LLMs (Language Learning Models) to forecast the entire METAR report.

-In first case:
+#### Meteorological Variable Models

-The models are trained using Jupyter notebooks located in the respective airport directories (e.g., LEST/notebooks/).
+The models for individual meteorological variables are trained using Jupyter notebooks located in the respective airport directories (e.g., `LEST/notebooks/`).
 Each notebook is specific to an airport and contains the steps for training and evaluating machine learning models.
-The files are named using the format meteorological_variable_code_ICAO_code.
-Sometimes, the files also include a forecast range, such as d0, d1, etc., indicating the scope of the algorithm trained (e.g., d0 for forecast from H00 to H24, d1 for forecasts one day ahead, from H24 to H48).
+The files follow the naming convention `meteorological_variable_code_ICAO_code`.
+Occasionally, filenames include a forecast range, such as `d0`, `d1`, etc., indicating the scope of the algorithm trained (e.g., `d0` for forecasts from H00 to H24, `d1` for forecasts from H24 to H48).

-Variable code list
+**Variable Code List:**

 | Variable Code | Meaning                                  |
 | ------------- | ---------------------------------------- |